Zenitude/ecoleWeb-react-todolist/README.md

+# Ecolde du Web - React - Todo-list

+First project course "React from A to Z"

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).